msalemor/ai-tutors/genai-development/genai-intro.md

 ### 1.2 - Requirements and recommendations

-- Access to an Azure OpenAI GPT account to deploy models.
+- Access to an Azure OpenAI GPT models.
-- Experience setting up a python development environment and installing Python packages.
+- If trying the development execises, experience setting up a Python development environment and installing Python packages.
 - Intermediate development knowledge; specially calling REST APIs.

 #### References